 Bhutan, it’s a difficult country to get permission to enter.

 Other travellers desperate to know the wi-fi password everywhere they go, rather than engaging with the people and world around them.

 Deep-fried tarantulas in Cambodia.
 Very nutty texture and indeed flavour!

 The best thing has to be the fresh sushi in Japan, every mouthful was so delicious.

-In Argentina, I tried to order a bottle of wine with 2 glasses with my very bad Spanish, but I had accidentally asked the barman for 2 kisses instead!
-He dutifully obliged but we were both very embarrassed…
+In Argentina, I tried to order a bottle of wine with two glasses with my very bad Spanish, but I had accidentally asked the barman for two kisses instead!
+He dutifully obliged but we were both very embarrassed.

 San Francisco, great atmosphere, the biggest Chinatown outside of China and great nightlife!